sackn/diffeq/series.md

 ### The Integral Test

-The integral test is one of the most common methods for determining whether a series a converge or diverges and it employs improper integrals.
+The integral test is one of the most common methods for determining whether a series converges or diverges, and it employs improper integrals.

 ##